garykac/woven/docs/spell-list.md

 When cast: Place a CHARGE on this spell.

-While charged: At the end of your turn, if another mage's TENDRIL is in the same location or adjacent to one of your TENDRILs, you may move their TENDRIL 2 spaces.
+While charged: At the end of your turn, if another mage's TENDRIL is in the same location or adjacent to one of your TENDRILs, you may move their TENDRIL 1 space.
 Choose one for each charge on this spell.

+Sacrifice: Sacrifice a charge to move the tendril(s) 4 spaces.

 ### Plains Walker
 ```